gautham1419/pgadmin-enhancements/README.md

 - Added a toggle button to switch between light and dark mode.
 - Saves user preference for persistent theme selection.

+Code: The code havent been pulled to the main branch , its in togglebutton branch

 #### **Demo:**